 Kip Colgrove is the Career Coach for National Able Network and is the contact person for all counties.
+A further direct linkage contact is (217) 560-3065, the Central Illinois National Able Office; staff members Stacey Parr and Jeanette Carlen.

 DHS/TANF - The Division of Family & Community Services (FCS) serves customers by connecting them with many program & services, including Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP) and Medical Benefits.
-Through our programs, services and prevention efforts, FCS strives to improve the health and wellbeing of individuals and promotes self-sufficiency and integrity of families in times of need.
+Through our programs, services and prevention efforts, FCS strives to improve the health and well-being of individuals and promotes self-sufficiency and integrity of families in times of need.
 FCS assists some of our most vulnerable population through the TANF program which provides temporary financial assistance for pregnant women and families with one or more dependent children.
 TANF provides financial assistance to help pay for food, shelter, utilities and expenses.
 Families who receive TANF benefits may also get medical and SNAP benefits.
 More importantly, participants are provided services to address barriers to employment and help in gaining skills to obtain and retain unsubsidized employment.
-The Division of Family & Community Services is committed to increasing opportunities for individuals in Illinois by connecting them to employment that will lead to improved earnings and create a pathway to family prosperity, health and wellbeing.
-For TANF recipients, improved partnerships with other core & non-core partners give them access to a wider range of services and higher-quality training opportunities offered.
+The Division of Family & Community Services is committed to increasing opportunities for individuals in Illinois by connecting them to employment that will lead to improved earnings and create a pathway to family prosperity, health and well-being.
+For TANF recipients, improved partnerships with other core & noncore partners give them access to a wider range of services and higher-quality training opportunities offered.

-Through direct linkage, TANF will provide: Outreach, Intake & Orientation; Referral & Coordination of other programs; information on the availability of supportive services; assistance establishing eligibility for financial aid for non-WIOA training and education; comprehensive and specialized assessments; development of an Individual Employment plan; individual counseling, career planning.
+Through direct linkage, TANF will provide: Outreach, Intake & Orientation; Referral & Coordination of other programs; information on the availability of supportive services; refer customers to agencies that provide assistance establishing eligibility for financial aid for non-WIOA training and education; comprehensive and specialized assessments; development of an Individual Employment plan; referral for individual counseling, career planning.
 DHS-TANF will provide One Stop Center staff with information & on-going support so they are able to assist a customer in initiating an application for benefits.
 Customers may apply for